GabiCtrlZ/liquidation-agent/README.md

 1. Mocking the DEX may allow for better tests without the need to fund impersonated users
 2. Providing a nice API to control the oracle without changing the code
 3. Monitor AAVE events to find accounts eligible for liquidation instead of querying each time
+4. In `findUserCollateralIndex` return an array instead of all reserveIndex that serve as collateral instead of stopping and simply returning the first one found (this was done for POC speed improvements)